Ntenzin66/CircuitPython/README.md

 ```
 This is my final code for my Servo.
 It will rotate to 180 degrees from 0, then from 180 back to 0 at 5 degrees at a time.
+Credit to: https://learn.adafruit.com/circuitpython-essentials/circuitpython-servo This website helped me out with the servo and gave me a better understanding about circuit python.

 ### Evidence